NEMA connector: AFCI receptacles

 The National Electrical Code has been updated for 2014 to address the use of Outlet Branch Circuit (OBC) Arc Fault Circuit Interrupter (AFCI) receptacles as an alternative to traditional circuit breakers when used for modifications, extensions, replacement receptacles, or in new construction.
 AFCI receptacles reduce the dangers associated with potentially-hazardous arcing conditions (parallel arcs and series arcs), by interrupting power to arcing devices (e.g. a damaged appliance cord) that might otherwise not draw enough current to trip the primary circuit protection device.

 AFCI protection is mandated by the 2014 Code in residential family rooms, dining rooms, living rooms, kitchens, parlors, libraries, dens, bedrooms, laundry rooms, sunrooms, recreation rooms, closets, hallways or similar rooms.
 It is also required in dormitory units.
 AFCI receptacles look similar to GFCI receptacles in that they have a "Test" and "Reset" button on the face of the device for localized testing.
 This saves a homeowner a trip to the breaker panel, should the device trip.
 Unlike AFCI breakers, AFCI receptacles can be used on any wiring system, regardless of the panel.
 When installed as the first receptacle on a branch circuit, AFCI receptacles can provide series arc protection for the entire branch circuit.
 They also provide parallel arc protection for the branch circuit downstream of the AFCI receptacle.

 Surge protective receptacles

 Surge protective devices are designed to reduce the random energy surges of voltage transients and electrical noise on the power supply line, which can damage sensitive electronics such as TVs, computers, and smart appliances.
 They are available for 120 V, 15/20 A applications, in different form factors such as surge protective receptacles in single, duplex, four-in-one, and six receptacle configurations, as well as surge-protective power strips.
 These devices provide point-of-use protection and are the last line of defense in a whole-house surge protection network.

-Weather-resistant receptacles

-Weather-resistant (WR) receptacles are made with ultraviolet-resistant insulating materials having excellent cold-temperature impact resistance to withstand longterm exposure to weathering and abuse.
-Metallic components are required to be resistant to corrosion.
-Mandated by the 2008 National Electrical Code in outdoor damp or wet locations, WR receptacles are required in patio, deck, and pool areas.
-They are available in a variety of variations, including GFCI and tamper-resistant.

-For added protection, WR receptacles should be shielded by "Extra-Duty While In-Use" or "Weather-Resistant" covers.
-These covers are ruggedly constructed to keep out moisture (either dripping or condensing), dust, debris, and insects, while providing easy access to receptacles to allow their use with power tools, trimmers, sprinkler systems, and pumps.